Noname0519/noname0519.github.io/_pages/about.md

 - *2021.07 - 2021.09*, Penetration Security Testing Intern at [Knownsec](https://www.yunaq.com/), China.

 # ⚡ Competition experience
+Participating in Capture The Flag (CTF) competitions was my first step into the field of security.
+I primarily focused on solving challenges in Web Security and Penetration Testing.
+Here are some selected awards I have achieved:

 - The 14th National University Student Information Security Competition in 2021, China (First Prize)
 - National Student Information Security Triathlon in 2021, China (Second Prize)
 - Software Testing Competition Web Security Individual Competition Grand Final in 2019, China (Third Prize)